 He is a private investor and previously worked as a Principal in private equity in New York City and before that at the International Monetary Fund in Washington, DC.

 Lisa Mattioli Chand

 Looking for an activity that would academically challenge her curious 4th grader, Lisa stumbled upon FPS and was recruited to help build out the program at Woodland School in Portola Valley.
-That was 3 years ago.
+That was 7 years ago.
 Since then she has; introduced FPS as an Elective to 30 middle schoolers, overseen two consecutive teams advancing to State Bowl (one placing 3rd in 2017), and cheered on her son who's team also placed 3rd in Scenario Writing at this year's International Competition.
-Not wanting to see the program end at Woodland with the departure of their coach, she has signed on for the role and also joined the Board to help with marketing and fundraising activities.
+Not wanting to see the program end at Woodland with the departure of their coach, she has joined the Board to help with marketing and fundraising activities.

 Lisa began her career at Apple in 1984 and has consulted for several start-ups including; Facebook, DropBox, Ribbit/BT, Skype, Business 2.0, Washington Mutual and many others in various marketing roles.